icelab/til/content/processing/table-columns-should-be-typed.md

+---
+title: Table columns should be typed
+date: 2015-08-13
+author: Michael Honey
+---

-Table columns should be typed as INT or FLOAT if you want to do maths with them:
+Processing.Table columns should be typed as INT or FLOAT if you want to do maths with them:

 ```
 table.addColumn("name"); // defaults to STRING